JCNTH/trackingdemo/backend/CAPABILITIES.md

 4. Apply exponential moving average smoothing to reduce noise
 5. Reject any jumps larger than 500px as outliers (probably detection errors)

-This approach works pretty well for bench press, but it's not perfect.
+This approach works well for bench press.
 If wrists are occluded or the grip is unusual, we fall back to simpler methods.

 ### 3. 2D Velocity Metrics

-We calculate velocity the straightforward way - change in position divided by change in time.
-Since we're working in pixels, the units are pixels per second.
+We calculate velocity as change in position divided by change in time.
+Units are pixels per second since we work in pixel coordinates.

 ```
 ✅ Frame-to-frame velocity (pixels/second)